EnzoBnl/enzobnl/bd.md

 There is a fallback to plain encoding if it turns out that there is too much unique values to leverage this encoding.

-In Spark, one can desactivate dictionary encoding with the config: `"parquet.enable.dictionary" -> "false"`, that can be useful as it may take the place of a
+In Spark, one can desactivate dictionary encoding with the config: `"parquet.enable.dictionary" -> "false"`, that can be useful as it may take the place of a more efficient encoding. (*dictionary encoding* taking the place of *delta string encoding* on `BYTE_ARRAY`s for example)

 #### Delta encoding
 Supported types are `INT32` and `INT64`.